Janet Chvatal: Productions and charity events

 1998 – Chvatal's transition from performer to author and producer began with the establishment of her own music label, Miramont Records, together with Scott Kritzer and Todd Hutchinson.
-Between 1998 and 2004, Chvatal produced a number of concerts and CD recordings in the USA and Canada.
+Between 1998 and 2004, Chvatal produced a number of concerts and CD recordings in the US and Canada.
 In 2004 she was engaged as production-coordinator for the world-premiere of the musical Ludwig^{2} in Germany, where she had the opportunity to work with Disney director and choreographer Sylvia Hase, Irish director Conall Morrison, and stage designer Michael Curry.

 2005 – Chvatal began a campaign through southern Germany to raise her audiences' awareness of the need to support charity organizations with a series of concerts and appearances in hospitals around the region.
 She raised funds for initiatives such as the Children's Cancer Help and Little Smiles Sri-Lanka, and produced a gala for the 25th anniversary of Karlheinz Böhm's charity organization People for People, with guest appearances by Konstantin Wecker, Christine Kaufmann and a team of over 200 dancers, singers and musicians.

 2008 – Chvatal, together with stage partner, Marc Gremm, under the name of "Janet & Marc", created numerous CD recordings and stage productions, including open-air concerts, film and opera galas and special charity events.

-2009 – Chvatal began campaigning for charity causes in the USA, including benefit concerts for Edwards Center Inc. and for the music program in her hometown in Portland, Oregon.
+2009 – Chvatal began campaigning for charity causes in the US, including benefit concerts for Edwards Center Inc. and for the music program in her hometown in Portland, Oregon.

 2009–2011 – Chvatal and Gremm directed a charity concert series for the Neuschwanstein Castle in Bavaria, entitled Abendmusik.